danigiri/boilerplate-java-webapp/README.md

 docker run --rm -p 8080:8080 hello-world
 ```

-Be aware that configuration env vars are being sent empty into the container, if you want them completely unset, comment them out in the dockerfile
+Be aware that if not set, configuration env vars are being sent empty into the container, if you want them completely unset, comment them out in the dockerfile

 #### Releasing source